mdsol-share/crichton/doc/data_and_transition_descriptors.md

 tag of a transition element define templated url properties.
 Data descriptors under the `semantics` tag of a transition element define template bodies.

-A best practice is to define data descriptors grouped under a top-level `semantics` element.
+A best practice while designing your data descriptors is to group them under a top-level `semantics` element.
 Use `parameters` and/or `semantics`, and `href` properties to reference already defined data descriptor elements in transitions.
 Thus, you can use `data` and `semantics` elements interchangeably.
 See the examples below.

 ### Examples